KORE

 KORE 21200, placement or consent of instructor.
 Must be taken for a quality grade.

-2023-2024 Spring
+2024-2025 Spring

 KORE 21200 Fourth-Year Modern Korean II

-KORE 21200 is the second quarter of the Fourth-Year Modern Korean sequences.
-It is designed to continue to improve students’ speaking, listening, reading, and writing skills to an advanced level.
-This course will be focusing on enhancing speed, accuracy, and comprehension in advanced listening and reading of authentic texts (such as interviews, movies, novels, essays, reports, etc.) as well as the refinement of writing skills in various styles.
-Students will also discuss social, cultural, and political issues in Korea using their analytic skills and knowledge acquired in class.
+KORE 21200 is the second course in the fourth-year Korean sequence, designed to continue improving students' speaking, listening, reading, and writing skills to an advanced level.
+This course will focus on enhancing speed, accuracy, and comprehension in advanced listening and reading of authentic texts, such as interviews, movies, novels, essays, and reports.
+Additionally, it will refine writing skills in various styles.
+Students will also discuss social, cultural, and political issues in Korea, utilizing their analytical skills and knowledge acquired in class.
+This course meets on Tuesdays and Thursdays for eighty minutes.

 Prerequisites